nirsky/react-native-scaling-example/README.md

-Has it ever happened to you that your designer handed you a cool design for your React-Native app, you developed it on, let's say, an iPhone 7, and when you run it on an a tablet everything looks like you left it too long in the dryer?
+Has it ever happened to you that your designer handed you a cool design for your React-Native app, you developed it on, let's say, an iPhone 7, and when you run it on a tablet everything looks like you left it too long in the dryer?
 <br/>
 That's probably because the design was created using dp (density pixels).
 To keep things simple - the bigger your device is, the more dp it'll have.